indykite/indykite-sdk-python/README.md

     # Which cars can ada drive?
     cars = client.search_resource(("Person", "ada"), "CAN_DRIVE", "Car")
     print([car.id for car in cars.results])

+    # The active policies of the project (agent needs the ReadAuthZConfigs permission)
+    for policy in client.policies(subject_type="Person").results:
+        print(policy.tags, policy.policy["actions"])
 ```

 ### Capture graph data